How CSRD Sparked a Strategic Shift in People Data Management at Bertelsmann

 "This balancing act was critical: too much standardisation could risk neglecting the unique needs of local entities, while too much flexibility could undermine the ability to aggregate and analyse data at the group level."

-Scaling across the organisation
+Scaling across the organization

 In parallel with the launch of the CSRD initiative, Bertelsmann began a pilot across three divisions to test the unified data management approach.
-With the first official CSRD reporting due in early 2025 for the 2024 reporting period, the pilot was designed to validate manuals, ensure the unified data model was robust, and prepare the organisation for CSRD compliance while simultaneously exploring business insights.
+With the first official CSRD reporting due in early 2025 for the 2024 reporting period, the pilot was designed to validate manuals, ensure the unified data model was robust, and prepare the organization for CSRD compliance while simultaneously exploring business insights.

 The results were overwhelmingly positive.
 During the pilot, the company discovered critical insights regarding turnover rates—they found a 10% increase in turnover for one division.